05 Nov BigCommerce vs Shopify: Which Is Best For You

 Transaction fees using outside payment providers apply to all Shopify subscription plans starting at 2.0% for Shopify Basic to 1.0% for the next level and 0.5% for Shopify Advanced.
 Meanwhile, BigCommerce offers zero transaction fees.
 In the end, it all boils down to the monthly subscription fee you are willing to pay.

 Design is a hot topic in the Shopify vs BigCommerce debate.
 People got attracted to Shopify because they have always had up-to-date themes and easy to customize templates.
 They give your website a professional, modern, and attractive look.
 Guests are free to browse Shopify themes to see what’s in store for them if they sign up.
 BigCommerce has the same level of professional look when it comes to their design themes.
-They keep their collection hidden until you actually register with them, however.
-As of 2016, BigCommerce improved their themes with mobile-friendly designs which they update constantly.
+They keep their collection hidden until you actually register with them.

 Different tools and applications are necessary to maximize your online store.
 BigCommerce is one step ahead of Shopify in this aspect as it provides customizable apps within their store.
 Shopify relies mostly on third-party applications that you can link with your account to improve your business flow.
 One of the disadvantages of Shopify users is that they incur additional cost (i.e. different free/paid memberships per app) when using a different app outside the platform.